ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 In the pseudocode in this document, all functions have implicit access to the (C) connection state and (BBR) congestion control algorithm state for that connection.
-All functions involved in ACK processing additionally have implicit access to the the (RS) for for the rate sample populated processing that ACK.
+All functions involved in ACK processing additionally have implicit access to the (RS) rate sample populated while processing that ACK.

 In this document, the unit of all volumes of data is bytes, the unit of all times is seconds, and the unit of all data rates is bytes per second.